IgnacioKase/js-101/exercice-02.md

 ];
 ```

 The maze can have any shape and size.
-But you can start thinking about it as an square maze (meaning: the same number of rows than columns).
+But you can start thinking about it as a square maze (meaning: the same number of rows as columns)